zlatko-zlatko/PSD-to-HTML-Using-Bootstrap/README.md

 # PSD-to-HTML-Using-Bootstrap-for-Responsivnes-
-Another website design I have found online, for which I have done the HTML and CSS formats.
-In this website I have pracitced Bootstra
+Website PSD design I have found online, and then made the HTML and CSS files.
+In this website Bootstrap responsivness is implemented